Junikab/llm-job-finder/README.md

 ## LLM mode
 LLM replace-mode is wired.
 When enabled, per-job prompts are sent to OpenAI and a single numeric score (0–100) is parsed.
 Rerank mode is scaffolded.
+If an LLM call fails or is disabled, the server falls back to random and annotates the reason.

 - Relevant envs:
   - `LLM_MODE`: `off` | `rerank` (top N) | `replace` (LLM per job)